mfernandagf/fieloprp/doc/UC-PRP-0010-Create Backend Invoice Page.md

 ## Create Backend Invoice Page

 ### Objectives
-The present use case describes how the system creates an Invoice in its backend
+The present use case describes how the system creates an Invoice through the backend page

 ### Preconditions
 The administrator must be logged in